BrunoFonttes/shopping-cart/README.md

 The app has unit tests for domain/entities and domain/services and integrated tests, in presentation/controllers Tests are in the same level as the tested file in order to facilitate visualization.

+Observation: Using --runInBand flag to run tests sequentially in order to ensure integration tests results, since there is no mechanism to clean database between each test.
+To avoid that we could use sqlite and clean database before each integrated test.

 Example:

 ```